khalid-naami/khalid-naami.github.io/blog/2026-06-04-durand-line-pakistan-ttp-nuclear-threat.md

 *   **Pakistani Claims:** Islamabad reports that air strikes hit 27 TTP coordinates, neutralizing 133 militants and wounding 22 others, while capturing nine strategic border outposts.
 *   **TTP Claims:** Conversely, TTP spokespersons claim to have held their positions, neutralized 55 Pakistani soldiers, and seized 19 border outposts.

-Despite the intensity of the air strikes, Kabul has condemned the U.S.-backed Pakistani incursions as a violation of Afghan sovereignty, denying that they host TTP training camps.
+Despite the intensity of the air strikes, Kabul has condemned the incursions as a violation of Afghan sovereignty, denying that they host TTP training camps.

 ## The Strategic Objective: Seizing the Islamic Bomb

 For Pakistan's defense establishment, the escalation along the Durand Line is not merely a border dispute, but an existential threat to its national security.
-Since Iran maintains a religious fatwa against the production of nuclear weapons and is negotiating a nuclear framework with the U.S., Pakistan remains the sole nuclear power in the Muslim world.
+Since Iran maintains a religious fatwa against the production of nuclear weapons and is negotiating a nuclear framework with the West, Pakistan remains the sole nuclear power in the Muslim world.

 Pakistani intelligence services believe that the ultimate goal of the India-Israel axis is to use the TTP, operating under a new drone command led by Saleem Haqqani, to launch attacks on nuclear research facilities and military installations.
 If these attacks succeed in creating instability, it would provide a pretext for a U.S.-led international intervention to secure and dismantle Pakistan’s nuclear arsenal under the guise of global safety.